-This post explains the building blocks that make up the Business Prototyping Methodology and provides an overview of the topics covered in our upcoming video series on the methodology.
+This post explains the building blocks that make up the Business Prototyping Methodology and provides an overview of the topics covered in our video series on business prototyping.

 In my last posts on business prototyping I’ve been using the term methodology quite a bit, but what exactly do I mean by that?